Supreme Allied Commander Europe: Deputy

 The position of Deputy Supreme Allied Command Europe (DSACEUR) has been known as Deputy Head of Allied Command Operations since 2003.
-From January 1978 until June 1993 there were two DSACEURs, one British and one German, but from July 1993 this reverted to a single DSACEUR.
+From January 1978 until June 1993 there were two DSACEURs, one British and one German.
+From July 1993 this reverted to a single DSACEUR.
 With a small number of exceptions who were German military officers, DSACEUR is normally a British military officer.
 The officeholders have been as follows: